-The args file should set the plug-in typeTag to "procedural" for RiProcedural2" for RiProcedural2.
+The args file should set the plug-in typeTag to "procedural" for RiProcedural or "procedural2" for RiProcedural2.
 A special "string dsoname" parameter must also be set to the name of the DSO.
 Other procedural parameter can be declared similar to shading parameters.
 The "match" feature can be used to translate Maya attributes with differing parameters name, i.e.: